roriess/Homework/README.md

 ## Python Version

-This project was developed using Python 3.13.7 (Specify exact version, e.g. Python 3.9).
+This project was developed using Python 3.13.7

 ## License